ritt-app/Ritt-Support/user-guide/features.md

 Autosave can be found on the top left corner to automatically save all changes, otherwise the changes have to be manually saved

-## Show folder contents
-When tag(s) are selected, enable this option to show the tagged files' children files.
-Option is disabled by default.

-## Sort by
-Sort by helps files to be sorted by name, type, file size, date created and modified, relevance and by ascending or descending order.

-## Grouping
-When enabled, shows the parent folders that contain the local folders and parent tags that contain the local tags.

-## List/grid view
-Option to change between the default list view or the grid or icon based view.

 # Options

 The options button (indicated by with 3 periods) on the top right section allows access to settings , save as, help, demo, feedback and about Ritt.
 Settings options are explored below.
 The save as option allows the database to be saved ( as a zipped plain text file of json format).
 The help brings you to the ritt.app page and the demo shows the basics of Ritt in a new demo database.
 The feedback allows feedback back to the creators of Ritt and about Ritt shows the current version of Ritt.